Scholastic News Kids Press Corps

 The Scholastic News Kids Press Corps is a U.S. news organization for kids.
 The organization is made up of more than 30 kid reporters from around the world who report on breaking news and current events.
 The program was founded during the 2000 presidential campaign by Suzanne Freeman.
 Kid reporters across the U.S. interviewed presidential candidates and covered the election up until the inauguration, bringing news of the campaign trail to readers of Scholastic classroom magazines.

 Since then, Scholastic News Kid Reporters have interviewed President Barack Obama, First Lady Michelle Obama, former Presidents George W. Bush and Bill Clinton, Vice President Joe Biden, Interior Secretary Sally Jewell, choreographer Jacques d'Amboise, entertainer Nick Cannon, director Ava DuVernay, presidential hopefuls Jeb Bush and Carly Fiorina, authors Walter Isaacson, Robert Beatty, and Sonia Manzano, and physicists Brian Greene and Kip Thorne, among other notable people.

 Kid Reporters

 The Kids Press Corps consists of more than 30 kid reporters covering events in the U.S. and around the world.
 Every October, the organization accepts new applicants as kid reporters.
 During the year, the reporters cover local and national events.
 Their articles are published on Scholastic News Online and in Scholastic classroom magazines.

 Election Coverage

-Scholastic News Kid Reporters have covered four United States presidential elections, in 2000, 2004, 2008, and 2012.
-They are now reporting on the 2016 presidential campaign.
+Scholastic News Kid Reporters have covered five United States presidential elections, in 2000, 2004, 2008, 2012 and 2016.

 Each election year, kid reporters have interviewed presidential candidates and reported on primaries and caucuses, Democratic and Republican National Conventions, Election Day, and the Inauguration.
 Apart from presidential elections, kid reporters have also done extensive coverage of Midterm Elections and interviewed dozens of U.S. Senators, U.S. Representatives, and Governors.
 In 2013, Scholastic reporters interviewed Catholic Bishops and Cardinals about the papal conclave that elected Pope Francis.